whennemuth/bu-wp-ecs/docs/parameters.md

     - idpEntityId: The shibboleth IDP entity ID.
 In shibboleth.xml: `ApplicationDefaults.Sessions.SSO.entityID`
     - s3ProxyHost: The value to set for the [ProxyPass directive](https://httpd.apache.org/docs/2.4/mod/mod_proxy.html#proxypass) that identifies the host name of the sigv4 signing service.
 If the ECS task for this service runs independently, this value will be the hosted zone root name prefixed with a value for the sigv4 signing subdomain.
 If the ECS container hosting the s3 proxying service runs as a ["sidecar"](https://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/fargate-security-considerations.html) to the wordpress service, then its value is simply `"localhost"` *(default)*.
     - TZ: The timezone that the wordpress docker container is to use by way of setting this value as an environment variable.
-    - debug: set to true or false.
-True indicates WORDPRESS_DEBUG=1 where any non-empty value will enable `WP_DEBUG` in `wp-config.php`
+    - debug: *defaults to `"false"`*. `"true"` indicates WORDPRESS_DEBUG=1 where any non-empty value will enable `WP_DEBUG` in `wp-config.php`
-    - dbType: *[default: "serverless"]*
+    - dbType: *defaults to `"serverless"`*
       - ["instance"](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.DBInstance.html)
       - ["cluster"](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Overview.html)
       - ["serverless"](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless-v2.html)
     - dbUser: *defaults to `"root"`*
     - dbName: *defaults to `"wp_db"`*
-    - dbHost: In a composite scenario, where the both the wordpress and rds services are being created, you can omit this field and have the values auto-generated as follows:
+    - dbHost: Usually omitted as this field will have values auto-generated as follows:
       - DNS.hostedZone is present:
         A CNAME record will automatically be appended to the pre-existing route53 hosted zone with a subdomain for the rds service.
-        So, if the DNS.hostedZone
+This will be the host value.
       - DNS.hostedZone is NOT present:
         The dynamically generated dns for the rds instance/cluster will be referenced:
   - secret: